gaultier/blog/a_subtle_data_race_in_go.md

 package main

 import (
+	"fmt"
 	"net/http"
 	"strings"
 )

 func NewMiddleware(handler http.Handler, rateLimitEnabled bool) http.Handler {
 	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 		if strings.HasPrefix(r.URL.Path, "/admin") {
 			rateLimitEnabled = false
 		}

 		if rateLimitEnabled {
-            println("rate limiting...")
+			fmt.Printf("path=%s rate_limit_enabled=yes\n", r.URL.Path)
 			// Rate limiting logic here ...
 		} else {
-            println("not rate limiting")
+			fmt.Printf("path=%s rate_limit_enabled=no\n", r.URL.Path)
 		}

 		handler.ServeHTTP(w, r)
 	})
 }

 func handle(w http.ResponseWriter, r *http.Request) {
 	w.Write([]byte("hello!\n"))
 }

 func main() {
 	handler := http.HandlerFunc(handle)
 	middleware := NewMiddleware(handler, true)
 	http.Handle("/", middleware)

 	http.ListenAndServe(":3001", nil)
 }
 ```

 It's very typical Go code I would say.
 The only interesting thing going on here, is that we never do rate-limiting for the admin section of the site.
-That's handy if a user is abusing the site, and the admin has to go disable their account as fast as possible.
+That's handy if a user is abusing the site, and the admin has to go disable their account as fast as possible in the admin section.

 The intent behind the `rateLimitEnabled` parameter was likely to have it 'off' in development mode, and 'on' in production, based on some environment variable read in `main` (also omitted here).